mautic/developer-documentation-new/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mautic/developer-documentation-new)

-# Mautic developer documentation (new)
+# Mautic developer documentation - new

 This repository hosts the new developer documentation for Mautic on the [Read the Docs platform][ReadTheDocs].
-Whenever a PR is merged, changes are deployed immediately to https://mautic-developer.readthedocs.io/
+Merging a PR results in immediate build and deployment to https://mautic-developer.readthedocs.io/

-If you're looking for our legacy developer documentation, please go to https://developer.mautic.org/ or the [GitHub repository][Legacy dev docs].
+If you're looking for the legacy developer documentation, please go to https://developer.mautic.org/ or the [GitHub repository][Legacy dev docs].

 ## Migration of developer docs to Read the Docs

-We aim to move all aspects of the developer documentation to Read the Docs (with the exception of the REST API documentation).
+The aim is to move all aspects of the developer documentation to Read the Docs.
-In the video below, [@dennisameling][dennisameling GH profile] explains how the documentation is currently structured and briefly touches upon current limitations we're running into.
+In the video below, [@dennisameling][dennisameling GH profile] explains how the documentation is currently structured and briefly touches upon current limitations.

-For more background, our end goal, and to let us know if you want to help, please check out [this issue][New docs background and goals].
-Thanks in advance!
+For more background, the end goal, and reaching out if you want to help, please review [this issue][New docs background and goals].
+Thanks in advance.

 [![Link to YouTube video with explanation of the current developer documentation structure][YouTube video image]][YouTube video URL]